datboimech/filament-RichEditor-bug/README.md

-This repo will go over about the Forms\Components\RichEditor::make('') bug.
+This repo will go over the Forms\Components\RichEditor::make('') bug.

-This problem only occurs when the individual has changes the editor and switch the "Create Post" method to the slideover action.
+This problem only occurs when the individual has changed the MarkdownEditor to RichEditor and switches the "Create Post" method to the slideover action.

-*The to create the bug*
+*to create the bug*

 1. slideover:
     - https://github.com/datboimech/filament-description-bug/blob/83e6aed3566e928176ec4db8a300be976be5d9b2/app/Filament/Resources/Blog/PostResource/Pages/ListPosts.php#L16